 Expressions

 This page gives a compositional, big-step denotational semantics for the QVR expression sublanguage.
-The sublanguage is the body of let bindings and output declarations: it consists of morphism-valued combinators that take morphisms (and, for the parser combinator, grammar data) and produce new morphisms.
+The sublanguage is the body of let bindings and export declarations: it consists of morphism-valued combinators that take morphisms (and, for the parser combinator, grammar data) and produce new morphisms.

 1. Syntactic class